evs-chris/raport/README.md

 ## Designer

 There is a basic report designer, which is built as a [Ractive.js](https://ractive.js.org/) component, with an environment to design reports in paged, flowed, or delimited formats.
-It also has a expression evaluation engine that takes into account context in most cases.
+It also has a expression evaluation engine that takes into account context in most cases and can `fmt` your expressions.

-## Notes

-Note that the print function in the playground only seems to reliably work with Chrome, as Firefox has issues from the second page on for... uh... reasons?